-Contrast this with people who “hand-make” chocolate bars by melting chocolate made by one of the 5 “big chocolate” companies that make the majority of the world’s chocolate.
-They are almost certainly made with “commodity cacao” and the main flavour driver is how much sugar/milk is added i.e. sweet vs bitter or what flavour is added to make it different.
+Contrast this with people who “hand-make” chocolate bars by melting chocolate made by one of the 5 “big chocolate” companies that make the vast majority of the world’s chocolate.
+They are (nearly) always made with “commodity cacao” and the main flavour driver is how much sugar/milk/other ingredients are added i.e. sweet vs bitter or what flavour is added to make it different.
 Chocolate makers (i.e. people who roast and grind their own beans) work with the flavours that exist within the cacao and play with the roasting profile and grinding parameters to highlight the flavours they want in their bar.

 Is Australian chocolate any good?

 We are delighted to tell you that Australia makes some really amazing chocolate.
 There are a few Australian chocolate makers who are famous overseas and relatively unknown in Australia!
 Australians have won a multitude of chocolate awards on the world stage (mainly the Academy of Chocolate Awards London or the International Chocolate Awards) e.g. Jasper & Myrtle who have over 13 international awards, Zokoko with 8 international awards including “Best Dark Chocolate Bar at the 2014 International Chocolate Salon” and Metiisto with 5 since opening in 2018 including the 2019 “International Rising Star Trophy”.

 If that’s not enough look up the #SmoothChocolator and you’ll discover posts from all over the world.
 Some chocolate makers just aren’t into awards so don’t rule out trying a bar that hasn’t won an award – there are some truly amazing chocolates that have never been submitted to these kinds of competitions.
 Our advice is to try as many bars as you can and find your favourites!